(don’t miss the new video at the bottom of this page)

 If the browsing pressure is unacceptably high, then using a deterrent should be considered.
 One such deterrent is a product is called ‘Sen-Tree‘ developed in Victoria for the protection of newly planted trees and shrubs.

-This is a two-part application applied to planting stock before planting.
+This is a two-part application applied to seedling stock before planting.
 It is is an egg-based adhesive compound, added to an adhesive polymer.
 This is then sprayed onto the foliage of the plant.
 Once semi-dry (tacky) sprinkled the Silicone Carbide grit is shaken onto the foliage.
 The combination of odour and grit have a recurring deterrent effect through learned association.
 It seems that the treatment will last long enough for the browsing animals to lose interest before new unprotected growth emerges.

 I have used this product on three properties in the last year and found it to be highly effective.
 ERA Nurseries routinely applies this treatment to tube stock destined for high browsing risk properties before dispatch.